FAQ’S

 • No, we have participants of all age groups.
 This is what makes our camps so unique, and there are usually always people of the same age groups present

 • Yes, most of the participants come alone.
-The camps are ideal for getting to know new, similar-minded people
+The camps are ideal for getting to know new, like-minded people

 • Many come for après-ski, socializing, and to meet new and old friends